| Online Web / Mobile Demos:

 used the same way as any other GLG drawings.

 Constraints are a unique feature of the GLG Toolkit.
 They are especially useful in large drawings or drawings with complex dynamics.
 If a drawing contains a map with 50 states, whose color is identical, the FillColor attribute of all 50 may be constrained to each other to ease development.
 Instead of setting the color of each state separately, setting one will automatically change the rest.
 The code of an application that uses such a drawing is naturally simpler.

 In the Builder, instead of selecting each state and setting its color, only the color of one state needs to be changed.
 In the code, instead of traversing 50 states and setting 50 colors, one SetResource call will accomplish the same goal.

-digit, and the appropriate segments will
+digit, and the appropriate segments will automatically be lit.

 capabilities include splines,

 dynamics, constraints, aliases,